cyberrumor/SwayEcosystem/README.md

 SwayEcosystem
 --------------------------------------------------
-I made this because I reinstall often and want to have a laptop function perfectly in very few steps.
+I made this because I want to have a one stop shop for all the tweaks I typically give a fresh install.
-I will automate as much of the post install setup as possible, but there are some hardware specific settings that may have to be configured manually.

 This config requires
 --------------------------------------------------